-What information will I need to provide when my name reaches the top of the wait list?
+What information will I need to provide when my name reaches the top of the waitlist?

-- Birth certificates or passports for all household members;
+- Birth certificates for minors

-- Income documentation such as pay stubs or award letters;
+- Income documentation, such as pay stubs or award letters

-- Documentation of immigration status (if applicable) such as a permanent residency card.
+- Documentation of immigration status (if applicable) such as a permanent residency card